 To be clear, this process is usually only recommended for people with a fair amount of computer knowledge so if that isn’t you it’s probably best to just start looking into the cost of a website instead.

-Many people ask me about “how to host my website for free even if I don’t know a lot about internet stuff?”.
+Many people ask me “how do I host my website for free even if I don’t know a lot about internet stuff?”
 The answer is to use a third-party hosting service.